nyberry/nyberrysite/tools/growth.md

 ---
 layout: layout.html
 title: Growth Charts
 description: Plot weight and height on paediatric growth charts using age, sex, and date of measurement.
-Useful in consultations for visualising growth trends and identifying problems.
+Useful for visualising growth trends and identifying problems.
 image: /assets/images/nurseandgirl.png
 ---